 Most genetic diseases in dogs are caused by recessive genes, which means both parents must be carrying a copy of the affected gene in order to pass the disease on to the offspring.
 Since many recessive genes are specific to certain breeds, this means many diseases are far less likely to occur in cross-bred puppies who are a mix of two different breeds.
 We still recommend breeders test their parent dogs for all the diseases found in the parent breed, but most tests will be listed as ‘Additional Tests’ if the puppies are cross-bred.

 To learn more about the most common core test, hip dysplasia, click here.

-To learn a bit more about genetics and understand the difference between a ‘carrier’ parent and an ‘affected’ puppy, click here (waiting for images to publish that blog post).
+To learn a bit more about genetics and understand the difference between a ‘carrier’ parent and an ‘affected’ puppy, click here.